LTBlueLatios/ZombsArchive/README.md

 This is a WIP.
 More content will be included soon.

-The official death of Zombs.io was dictated by incredibly low player count and the desensitisation of world records.
+The "death" of Zombs.io was personally dictated by incredibly low player count and the desensitisation of world records.